Sign up here to get 20% off on your next purchase, special offers and other discount information

 This will depend a great deal on the kind of work you do.
 If you use a computer and have to comply with privacy laws, the monitor should be facing away from aisles so no one can shoulder surf the information on display.

-If you deal with a lot of papers, you probably want your file cabinet nearby.
+If you deal with a lot of papers, you probably want your file drawer nearby.
 A swivel chair can help you comfortably and efficiently bend and twist to reach everything you need.
 Ideally, you shouldn't have to ever stretch for anything.

 There are a few different ways to organize your work files.
 The first is by using a traditional file case.
 The idea behind the case is to utilize the tabs.
 You should clearly write on the tabs the specific files that you can find within.
 It may even be worth it to alphabetize those files inside of the tabs, so you can quickly pull out the paperwork that you need.
+Organize your home office as quick as possible.

 Another solution is to digitize everything.
 By digitizing your files and having them in an organized format on your computer, you can reduce the amount of physical paperwork on your desk.